forwinder15/learndiesels/content/posts/2019-05-08--what-all-can-a-diesel-run-on/index.md

 category: "Common Questions"
 cover: de.jpeg
 author: Johnathan Coker
+modified: 2020-01-03
 ---

 ![unsplash.com](./de.jpeg)

 With the unpredictability of the fuel market and the rising cost of diesel people have been experimenting with alternative fuels in diesel engines for many years now.
 Your diesel is surprisingly versatile.
 There are several “fuels” it can operate on. **Not all are created equal through!** So, before you drop whatever you are thinking into your tank have a look at this article.

-## Can a diesel engine run on gasoline?
+## Can a diesel engine run on gasoline

 **A diesel engine cannot run on clean gasoline**, but it can run on diesel mixed with gasoline, completely.
 The main thing is that the amount of this gasoline does not exceed **one-tenth** of the total volume of fuel.
 If this proportion increases, the engine will lose power and eventually will stop working altogether. **_Running a diesel on any amount of gasoline is not recommended_**